-During the course of your academic career at the Grand Rapids Community College (GRCC), you may want to take a course(s) at another institution and transfer the course(s) back to your degree program at GRCC.
+During the course of your academic career, you may want to take a course(s) at another institution and transfer the course(s) back to your degree program at GRCC.
 This can be accomplished through a Consortium Agreement and you may be eligible to receive financial aid.

 This Consortium Agreement is a contract between two colleges/universities that recognizes your registration at each location for financial aid purposes.
 It also certifies only one of the two institutions can administer Title IV and State financial aid.